department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/birth-defects.md

 <div class="va-introtext">

+Learn about VA disability compensation and other benefits for children of Veterans with birth defects related to Agent Orange exposure.
 Agent Orange, a toxic chemical used to clear trees and plants during the war, has been linked to some birth defects, including spina bifida.
-Spina bifida is a spinal cord birth defect.
-A baby develops spina bifida while still in the womb.
+Spina bifida is a spinal cord birth defect that develops while a baby is still in the womb.
 In some cases, a parent’s past contact with specific chemicals causes this birth defect.
 If you served in South Vietnam or the Republic of Korea—and your child has spina bifida or certain other birth defects—your child may be able to get disability benefits.
 Find out if your child qualifies for benefits.

 </div>